 Establishment of the National Forestry Authority was preceded by the development of the new Forestry Policy (2001) and the National Forest Plan (2002).
 These were to provide for a framework for distribution of roles and responsibilities amongst sector stakeholders and not just the Forestry Department.

-Welcome to our Website.
-The National Forestry Authority (NFA) took over management of the 506 Central Forest Reserves (CFRs) in 2004 after the enactment of the National Forestry and Tree Planting Act 2003/8.
-NFA has a mandate to sustainably manage and develop the country’s central forest reserves and to provide quality forestry products and services for the socio-economic development of Uganda.
+Welcome to our website.
+The National Forestry Authority (NFA) assumed management of Uganda’s 506 Central Forest Reserves (CFRs) in 2004 following the enactment of the National Forestry and Tree Planting Act of 2003/8.
+NFA's mandate is to sustainably manage and develop the country's central forest reserves while providing quality forestry products and services to support Uganda's socio-economic development.

-Over the years, NFA has designed varied strategies to enable it deliver on its mandate as spelt out above.
-Corporate Partnerships and Collaborative Forestry Management are some of the most significant strategies that NFA is focusing on for sustainable management of Central Forest Reserves in Uganda.
-We have embraced a number of corporate partnerships in tree planting for the restoration of the degraded reserves.
-We have also developed community partnerships in the conservation and protection of the forests adding hugely to the sustainable management and restoration of CFRs.
+Over the years, NFA has implemented various strategies to fulfill this mandate.
+Among the most impactful are Corporate Partnerships and Collaborative Forest Management, which focus on ensuring the sustainable management of Uganda’s Central Forest Reserves.
+We have embraced corporate partnerships in tree planting to restore degraded forest reserves and have also established community partnerships for the conservation and protection of forests, contributing significantly to the sustainable management and restoration of CFRs.

-I would also like to extend my gratitude to all the stakeholders who have raised the profile of issues in the forestry and the environmental sectors as a whole.
-The efforts they have put in have raised a great deal of public interest and a sense of responsibility and love for the Forestry Sector.
-As we are continue with efforts to improve the management of Central Forest Reserves, I call for more public and corporate partnerships to mitigate the negative effects of poor forest resource utilization for the common good.
+I would also like to express my gratitude to all stakeholders who have championed forestry and environmental issues.
+Their efforts have greatly increased public interest, fostering a sense of responsibility and passion for the forestry sector.
+As we continue working to improve the management of Central Forest Reserves, I invite further public and corporate partnerships to help mitigate the negative effects of unsustainable forest resource use for the common good.

 Stuart Maniraguha